 Backstory: 'The Cat's Meow', aka Catherine Callister, aka Kitty Kalloway, was a clever and cunning flapper femme fatale whose origins are unknown and that's the way she likes it.

-There were tells of a murder, an inheritance, a misunderstanding of how that story played out, and a string of alternate identities giving new meaning to a cat having nine lives.
+There were tales of a murder, an inheritance, a misunderstanding of how that story played out, and a string of alternate identities giving new meaning to a cat having nine lives.
 Is she popular gin joint dancer Catherine Callister, night club jazz singer Kitty Kalloway, gangster moll Karla 'Kicks' Kassidy, or someone else entirely?
 She's all that and more.

 She's The Cat's Meow.